wp-plugins/google-drive-embedder/readme.txt

 1. Follow the instructions to configure the Google Apps Login plugin post-installation

 == Changelog ==

+= 1.1 =
+Multisite installations now have the choice of Network Activate (so Add Drive File available on all sites), or individual sub-site activation.

 = 1.0 =
 Google Drive document embedder